runtimeverification/k/README.md

 **WARNING**: The command line options for kompile, krun, kast and ktest have recently changed!
-Type `--help` with any of these to see the new options, or see the changelog for more details.
+Type `--help` with any of these to see the new options, or see CHANGELOG.md for more details.

 New features
 ------------

-For a list of high-level changes since the previous release, please refer to the file CHANGELOG in the current directory.
+For a list of high-level changes since the previous release, please refer to the file CHANGELOG.md in the current directory.

 Developers
 ----------

-See src/README
+See src/README.md